filip1/dearmep/client/README.md

 # DearMEP Client

-This Project contains the client implementation of DearMEP.
-The client is built as a Web-Component using Angular Elements.
+This project contains the client implementation of DearMEP.
+The client is built as a **Web Component** using **Angular Elements**.

-This implementation is designed to support general use cases for DearMEP.
-It offers a degree of configurability, allowing customization of certain visual elements.
-For specialized use cases it is always possible to develop a custom implementation to better fit specific needs.
+This implementation supports general use cases for DearMEP and provides a degree of configurability, allowing for the customization of certain visual elements.
+For specialized use cases, you can always develop a custom implementation tailored to specific requirements.

 ## Features

-- Multi-Language support
+- Multi-language support
-- Stores user-preferences in Local Storage
+- Stores user preferences in local storage
-- Configurable and Themeable
+- Configurable and themeable
-- Styles are isolated from the host-page using shadow DOM
+- Styles are isolated from the host page using the Shadow DOM

 ## Embedding DearMEP